Overview

 payload-mux

-Mux Video — a Videos collection that uploads straight to Mux, public or signed playback, virtual URLs, two-way delete, and an admin uploader.
+Add Mux-backed video to any collection.
+Uploads go straight to Mux with public or signed playback, virtual URLs, two-way delete, and an admin uploader.

 payload-dev-tools

-A utility to help you build Payload CMS projects faster: a floating dev toolbar, /dev pages inside your app, and a machine-readable app snapshot for AI agents.
+Build Payload projects faster.
+A floating dev toolbar, /dev pages inside your app, and a machine-readable app snapshot for AI agents.

 How they compose